atemmel/cherry/REFERENCE.md

-# Design
+# Reference

-This is an ongoing design document dissecting the various pieces of the Cherry shell.
+This is an ongoing language reference document dissecting the various pieces of the Cherry shell.

 # Syntax